itsrihan/ChatApp/README.md

-A Simple Realtime Chat app made with Kotlin and firebas as baas.
+A Simple Realtime Chat app made with Kotlin and firebase.